Arrabonae/attention_TD3/README.md

-# Twin Delayed Deep Deterministic Policy Gradient with HER memory (TD3-HER)
+# Self-attention Twin Delayed Deep Deterministic Policy Gradient with HER memory (SA-TD3-HER)

 ## Panda Gym environment for sparse reward
 This repository is an example of Twin Delayed Deep Deterministic Policy Gradient architecture with hindsight experience replay memory.
 This implementation is fine-tuned for environment: **PandaReach-v3**. <br/>